sjbylo/container-workshop/09-cicd-getting-started/README.md

 vote-app-pipeline   JenkinsPipeline             0
 ```

 There is one more thing we need to do before can use the CI/CD pipeline.
-We need to disable automatic deployment when the app
+We need to disable automatic deployment when the application
 image is updated.
 This is because we want to give the Jenkins Pipeline control of this process and not OpenShift itself.

 To do this, run this command which removes the "automatic: true" setting in the vote-app DeploymentConfig: